 The Audit Committee consists of a Chair, who is an independent and non-executive member of the Board, and a minimum of two other non-executive members of the Board, excluding the CEO and any former member of the Executive Board.
 All members shall be independent.
 At least one member has to have recent and relevant financial expertise, the others must be familiar with the issues of accounting and audit.
 In discharging its responsibilities, the Audit Committee has unrestricted access to the Company's management, books and records.
 The Audit Committee supports the Board of Directors in its supervision of financial controls through a direct link to the external auditors (EY) and Nestlé Internal Audit (corporate internal auditors).
+It has oversight over the accuracy of the Company's financial and ESG/sustainability reporting.
 The Audit Committee's main duties include the following:

-- to review, and challenge where necessary, the actions and judgements of management, in relation to the Company's year-end financial accounts; - to make recommendations to the Board of Directors regarding the nomination of external auditors to be appointed by the shareholders; - to discuss the audit procedures, including the proposed scope and the results of the internal and external audit; - to keep itself regularly informed on important findings of the audits and of their progress; - to oversee the quality of the internal and external auditing; - to present the conclusions on the approval of the Financial Statements to the Board of Directors; - to review reports regarding internal controls, compliance, fraud, enterprise risk management and the Group's annual risk assessment.
+- to review, and challenge where necessary, the actions and judgements of management, in relation to the Company's year-end financial accounts and where necessary interim accounts; - to make recommendations to the Board of Directors regarding the nomination of external auditors to be appointed by the shareholders; - to discuss the audit procedures, including the proposed scope and the results of the internal and external audit; - to keep itself regularly informed on important findings of the audits and of their progress; - to oversee the quality of the internal and external auditing; - to present the conclusions on the approval of the Financial Statements to the Board of Directors; - to review reports regarding internal controls, compliance, fraud, enterprise risk management and the Group's annual risk assessment.